myselfhimself/sphinx-execute-code/Readme.rst

 output_language
     Customizes pygments lexxer for specified language (Eg, Javascript, bash) hide_code
-    If specified, will hide the code block and only show results hide_headers
+    If specified, will hide the code block and only show results only hide_results is toggled hide_results
+    If specified, will hide the results hide_headers
     If specified, hides the 'Code' and 'Results' caption headers around the literal blocks